What is Patient and Public Involvement (PPI)?

 YHHN engages with patients, families/carers and the public in a number of ways, including:

-All our study material contains a Freephone number (0800 328 0655), and we would encourage anyone who wants to engage further to contact us using this number to discuss future opportunities.
+YHHN's study material contains a Freephone number (0800 328 0655), and anyone wanting to engage further should contact us on this number to discuss future opportunities.